lawrence501/5e-cli/README.md

     - When a crystal is generated, its power is randomly chosen from the contained creature's powers (respecting cooldowns, etc)
     - Combine a crystal with another of the same type to increase its CR by 1
     - When a crystal is tiered up, you can choose to keep the existing creature (though it will gain no benefits from the tier up)
-    - Smash together 2 crystals to generate a new crystal of a type that wasn't smashed
+    - Smash together 2 crystals to generate a new crystal of a type that a player is using (if anyone has none, can be anything)
     - 10% chance each turn per player to "flare", using its power.
 Calc on combat start with script, don't tell players other than telling them when they flare
     - The crystals count as the wearer's minions for the sake of their powers, but whenever they reference themselves, they affect the player instead